|

 Britain, and the Soviet Union issued the first joint declaration officially noting the mass murder of European Jewry and resolving

+to prosecute those responsible for violence against civilian populations.
 The October 1943 Moscow Declaration, signed by U.S. president Franklin

 D. Roosevelt, British prime minister Winston Churchill, and Soviet leader Josef Stalin, stated that at the time of an armistice